Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Method

-Consequently, we are able to identify the maximin edge and compute its loss for each voxel pair in $O(n \log(n))$ time.
-We thus improve over a previous method~\cite{Turaga2009} that required $O(n^2)$ and thus had to fall back to sparse sampling of voxel pairs.
+and avoid the costly sum over all pairs of voxels. {\rerevised We keep track of the sizes of sets $V_T$ and $V_T^i$ used in each tree during the construction of the MST.
+Consequently, the complexity of our algorithm is dominated by first sorting all edges by their affinity in $O(n\log(n))$ and subsequently evaluating equations~\eqref{eq:method:weight_pos} and~\eqref{eq:method:weight_neg} while constructing the MST in $O(kn)$, resulting in a final complexity of $O(n\log(n)+kn)$.}} We thus improve over a previous method~\cite{Turaga2009} that required $O(n^2)$ and therefore had to fall back to sparse sampling of voxel pairs.
 Note that this only affects the training of the network, the affinity prediction during test time scales linearly with the volume size.